 Sigourney Weaver's Ripley and a Xenomorph.
 A human facing a monster.
 A story as old as history itself, masterfully reimagined in space by a group of geniuses impossible to assemble: Ridley Scott in the direction, Dan O'Bannon in the script, H.R.
 Giger in the artistic design, and Jerry Goldsmith in the musicalization.

 The fear of the unknown, which sometimes even camouflages itself in our own technological advances.
 A hostile alien who violates bodies and uses their carcasses to breed offspring.
 The horror.
 Space technophobia at its best.

 Alien and its tale about human strength through necessary female empowerment will always occupy a place of honor in world cinema.
-If you are looking for horror in space movies this will be the top of the list.
+If you are looking for horror in space movies this will be at the top of the list.

-2) 2001: A Space Odyssey (1968)
+2) "2001: A Space Odyssey" (1968)

 While creating this list, we realized that as our real science advances, sci-fi fiction has an increasingly greater challenge of not looking absurd and dated over time.

 So, it's even more admirable that this late 60s film is still at the very top of the rankings of thousands of cinephiles.
 I know for many people this will be the top pick on a best space movies ever made list.